 A two and one-half story square plan residence showing Queen Anne influence, It has coursed limestone foundation and running bond brick walls.
 It has a high hip roof, with east-west main ridge, tower with conical roof located in west bay, and gable roof wall dormers.
 It also has an arch motif cornice line.

-The house was built in 1899 for Edwin Newton Ohl (1850-1922.
-At that time he Served as the manager of the New Castle office of Republic Iron and Steel.
+The house was built in 1899 for Edwin Newton Ohl (1850-1922).
+At that time he served as the manager of the New Castle office of Republic Iron and Steel.
 He later became president of United Iron and Steel (1906), president of New Castle Portland Cement Company (1908) and a director of the First National Bank.
 Mrs. Ohl was a daughter of John Bower.
-It was also once the home of Alexander Crawford & June Hoyt.
+It was also once the home of Alexander Crawford and June Hoyt.

 THE GEORGE GREER HOME • 408 North Jefferson Street

 This three story, rectangular plan Colonial Revival residence has a rock faced coursed limestone foundation.
 It is of wood frame construction with clapboard siding.
 It has two interior brick chimneys and one exterior end brick chimney with corbelled caps.
 It has exposed braces under wide eaves, a dentiled cornice line between the second and third floors.
-Bay bowed entry with elaborate classical architrave with wood door with decorative leaded glass, sidelights and transom.
+The bay bowed entry has an elaborate classical architrave with wood door with decorative leaded glass, sidelights and transom.
 It has a full front porch with clustered and fluted Ionic columns on limestone piers, with a short open balustrade.

 The residence was built in 1904-1905 for George and Alice Greer.
 Mr. Greer was founder of the tin mill industry in the county.
-The home was designed by Frank Foulke It was lived in by the Greers until their death in 1926 then it became the home of their daughter, Amanda Greer Love and her family.
-The Love’s lived in the house until 1965.
+The home was designed by Frank Foulke.
+It was lived in by the Greers until their death in 1926 then it became the home of their daughter, Amanda Greer Love and her family.
+The Loves lived in the house until 1965.
 After their death, it was purchased by Joseph A. Clavelli.
-In 1982 the Clavelli family donated the home to the Lawrence County Historical Society and it is now open Tuesday, Thursday, and Saturdays as a museum.
+In 1982, the Clavelli family donated the home to the Lawrence County Historical Society.
+It is now open Tuesdays, Thursdays, and Saturdays as a museum.

 THE CATHEDRAL • 110-120 East Lincoln • 41°00′19″N 80°20′41″W